bbfrederick/rapidtide/README.md

 NOTE
 ====
+This is an evolving code base.
+I'm constantly tinkering with it.
+That said, now that I'm releasing this to the world, I'm being somewhat more responsible about locking down stable release points.
+In between releases, however, I'll be messing with things. **It's very possible
-I'm still constructing this repository - including doing some last minute code reformatting, writing documentation, making a working setup.py file, and deciding what should and should not be included. **It's very possible I could break something while doing this, so check back for status updates if you download the code in this initial period**.
-I'm also adding automated testing, so it's possible some things may turn up during this process.
-If you are downloadingthe 0.1.0 release, check back frequently over the next month or so as I nail everything down.
-There will probably be MANY commits, and I'll try do document exactly why.
+I could break something while doing this, so check back for status updates if you download the code in between releases**.
+I've finally become a little more modern and started adding automated testing, so as time goes by hopefully the "in between" releases will be somewhat more reliable.
+Check back often for exciting new features and bug fixes!

-**UPDATE 9/2/16:  I have worked out the outstanding issues that arose in the conversion (with the help of unit tests - who knew?).
+**UPDATE 9/2/16:  I have worked out the outstanding issues that arose when I added Python 3 compatiblity (with the help of unit tests - who knew?).
 So things seem to be working ok.**

 Why do I want to know about time lagged correlations?